AlmuHS/GNUMach_SMP/README.md

 - Initialized *master_cpu* variable to 0
 - Initialized *ktss* for master_cpu
 - Enabled cpus using StartUp IPI, and switched them to protected mode
-	+ Loaded GDT and IDT
+	+ Loaded temporary GDT and IDT
 - Implemented assembly `CPU_NUMBER()`
 - Refactorized `cpu_number()` with a more efficient implementation
 - Added interrupt stack to cpus
 - Improve memory reserve to cpu stack, using Mach style (similar to interrupt stack)
+- Enabled paging in AP processors
+- Loaded final GDT and IDT
+- Added cpus to scheduler

 ## Current status